writechoiceorg/rocketlawyer/pages/ux-component-events.md

         }
      ```

 - **Description:** This event is fired by the RocketDocument Embedded UX once the user clicks the "Back" button.
-This tells the ParentUI that the RocketDocument Embedded UX is aware of the user asking to go to the previous page and before calling the RLBE.
+This tells the ParentUI that the RocketDocument is aware of the user asking to go to the previous page and before calling the RLBE.

 #### Event: question-answered